 Some of the projects that came out of Compass include a plan to integrate a "coaching culture" in the employment and training programs and across the House.
-Through Compass, Angela Barrass, Coordinator of employment services, was inspired her to get training in peer coaching.
+Through Compass, Angela Barrass, Employment Services Coordinator, was inspired her to get training in peer coaching.
 It's method of non-judgemental open-ended discussion that focuses on a single problem and asks the person being coached to decide on solutions.
 This empowers them to follow through and create change.